Night of the Demons (2009 film): Plot

-The film opens in 1925, with scenes of gore and demons.
-Evangeline Broussard is in love with a man named Louis who is into black magic.
-At an evening gathering one night, Evangeline finds herself in a séance with demons who have been banished from Hell.
-If they get 7 human sacrifices, they can rise again and take over the human world.
-Rather than allow that to happen, Evangeline prepares to hang herself from her balcony when she is stopped by a man trying to reassure her that he is truly Louis and that she shouldn't hang herself.
-Evangeline calls him a liar, then jumps, hanging herself—and also causing her head to rip off and bounce down the stairs.
-Louis stares over the balcony...as his eyes switch to a demonic shade of orange.
+In 1925, Evangeline Broussard hosts an evening gathering hoping to catch the eye of her crush Louis, who is into black magic.
+While at a séance, a group of demons are summoned and state that they need seven human sacrifices to rise again.
+Frightened by this, she prepares to hang herself from her balcony to stop their plans.
+Louis attempts to stop her, but she jumps, decapitating herself in the process.
+Louis stares over the balcony as his eyes become demonic.

-Cut to present day: a girl named Maddie goes to a party held by Angela Feld with her friends Lily and Suzanne.
-She realizes her ex-boyfriend Colin is there, dealing drugs.
-Also there is Lily's ex-boyfriend Dex and his friend Jason.
-At the party, Angela prompts everyone to go wild, as she must make money off the party or she will have to live on the streets.
-Lily and Dex eventually reunite, while Suzanne becomes incredibly drunk.
-Maddie goes to the toilet, only to have a hand grab her through the mirror.
-They pass it off as an elaborate trick placed by Angela.
+In the present, Maddie and her friends Lily and Suzanne attend a party held by Angela Feld.
+In addition, there is Maddie's drug dealing ex-boyfriend Colin, Lily's ex-boyfriend Dex, and his friend Jason.
+At the party, Angela prompts everyone to go wild, as she must make money off the party to avoid living on the streets.
+Lily and Dex eventually reunite while Suzanne becomes incredibly drunk.
+When Maddie goes to the bathroom, a hand grabs her through the mirror, with the others dismissing it off as an elaborate trick placed by Angela.

-Police break up the party.
-Panicked, Colin stuffs his drugs into a grate to hide it from the police before leaving.
-Maddie, Lily, Dex and Jason leave with the rest, leaving an upset Angela alone in the house.
-After a while, the group returns, unable to find Suzanne, who is revealed to have passed out.
-Colin returns for his drugs and, with Angela, goes into the basement to find them.
-The pair find a hidden door, and Angela remarks that the house is full of hidden rooms, including a tunnel that leads to the next estate over.
-They enter the room and find six skeletons.
-Angela surmises that the skeletons are the remains of the missing party guests of Evangeline Broussard.

-One of the skeletons bites Angela's hand, which causes her to feel woozy.
-Colin attempts to leave the house, only to discover that the gate is locked and can't be opened.
-While everyone plans to wait the night out, Suzanne details how Evangeline supposedly practiced black magic in the hopes that she would attract the attention of Louis, only to have that magic go wrong.
+Eventually police officers arrive and break up the party, leaving an upset Angela alone in the house.
+Maddie, Lily, Dex and Jason soon return to find Suzanne, who has passed out.
+Colin and Angela go into the basement to find the drugs he had hid earlier.
+They discover a hidden door, and Angela remarks that the house is full of hidden rooms, including a tunnel that leads to the next estate over.
+They enter the room and find six skeletons, whom Angela believes are the remains of the missing party guests of Evangeline Broussard.
+One of the skeletons bites Angela's hand.
+Colin attempts to leave the house, only to discover that the gate is locked.
+While everyone plans to wait the night out, Suzanne tells the group the story of the night that led to Evangeline and her friends' deaths.
 The only person found alive was the maid, who was found scribbling spells on her walls, having been driven insane by the night's events.